 In the following article, we discuss what these FUE scars might look like, the extent of them and how you can mitigate any visible scarring as a result of the surgery.

-Can having a FUE Hair Transplant leave scars?
+Can having an FUE Hair Transplant leave scars?

 Why does an FUE hair transplant leave scars?

-FUE (follicular unit excision) hair transplant surgery involves taking each individual hair follicle and re-implanting it into areas of balding.
-In order to take out a hair follicle our surgeons need to cut around each hair using a small punch (0.8mm-1mm).
-This area of the scalp then heals in 2-3 weeks, creating small 0.8mm-1mm sized scars in the places where hair follicles have been taken out.
+FUE (follicular unit excision) hair transplant surgery involves taking each individual hair follicle and re-implanting it into areas that are balding.
+In order to extract a hair follicle, our surgeons need to cut around each hair using a small punch (0.7mm-0.9mm).
+This area of the scalp then heals in 2-3 weeks, creating small 0.7mm-0.9mm sized scars in the places where hair follicles have been taken out.